 Loss of income because of a government mandate or a disease isn't a "trigger" for income loss to apply.
 Unfortunately for small business owners, there wasn't or hasn't been an option to even include something like this.
 I don't mean to be the bearer of bad news but small business owners need to know this.

 If the Federal Government steps in with emergency funding for small business owners it may be like "if you've been denied loss of income by your insurance company, you may be eligible for this funding".
 Or something to this effect.
 So you may need to place a claim in with your insurance company anyway, to get to this emergency funding.
 We won't know until some sort of directive like this comes out.

 Let's hope this epidemic gets solved soon and every small business owner can get back to running their business.
 We can only hope this is a quick ending epidemic.

 Safeco Insurance company now offers an endorsement to those people who are driving for Lyft or Uber.
 As you can see in the above picture, this "gap" in coverage, is when the app is on but no passenger has been picked up yet.
 Then when the passenger is picked up, Uber or Lyft coverage goes into effect for the duration of the ride.

 The reason this is important is because all personal auto policies in New York State excludes driving "for hire" or using your vehicle to make a living.
 This would be like a pizza delivery person using his/her car to make money.
 Or in this case, an Uber or Lyft driver using their vehicle to make money.

 Also be aware that the deductibles for an Uber claim is $1,000 and for a Lyft claim is $2,500 deductible for the physical damage part.
-They each carry $1,000,000 of liability in case of injuries to the passenger.
+They each carry $1,000,000 of liability in case of injuries to the passenger's they carry.

 Know what your risks are when using your vehicle to make money.
 Some insurance consumers just "assume" they are covered and nothing could be further from the truth!